tigerbeetle/tigerbeetle/docs/internals/data_file.md

 ```

 The grid serves as a raw storage layer.
 Higher level data structures (notably, the LSM tree) are
 mapped to physical grid blocks.
-Because TigerBeetle is deterministic, the contents of the grid is
+Because TigerBeetle is deterministic, the used portion of the grid
-identical across up-to-date replicas.
-This storage determinism is exploited to implement state sync
+is identical across up-to-date replicas.
+This storage determinism is exploited to implement state
-and repair on the level of grid blocks, see [the repair protocol](./vsr.md#protocol-repair-grid).
+sync and repair on the level of grid blocks, see [the repair protocol](./vsr.md#protocol-repair-grid).

 A grid block is identified by a pair of a `u64` index and `u128` checksum: